 Government schools must use only CASES21, eCASES21 or third party software which is compatible with CASES21 to record student attendance.
 Schools must upload attendance data monthly.

-More information on recording attendance in CASES21 can be found on the Department's Intranet (Edumail login required).
+More information on recording and monitoring attendance in CASES21 can be found on the department's intranet (eduMail login required).

 Attendance - Resources for Principals

 In addition to accurately and consistently recording student attendance and absence, principals should ensure school attendance data is regularly monitored and analysed to identify student absence patterns on a school, class and individual basis.
-Accurate and comprehensive student attendance records, including the reasons for non-attendance allow schools to:
+Accurate and comprehensive student attendance records, including the reasons for any absence allow schools to: